undergrad-partner-school

 Main Student Body

 The school reported an out-of-state student body portion of 33% for that year.
-171 students enrolled as transfer students.
+The school reported to have a total of 171 transfer students.

 Student Population Gender Ratio